robfinch/Qupls/README.md

 There is a hardware page table walker.
 The table walker is triggered by a TLB miss and walks the page tables to find a translation.

 ### Instruction Cache
 The instruction cache is a four-way set associative cache, 32kB in size with a 512-bit line size.
 There is only a single level of cache.
+(The system also caches values from DRAM and acts a bit like an L2 cache).
 The cache is divided into even and odd lines which are both fetched when the PC changes.
 Using even / odd lines allows instructions to span cache lines.

 ### Data Cache
 The data cache is 64kB in size.
 The ISA and core implementation supports unaligned data accesses.
 Unaligned access support is a configurable option as it increases the core size.